Principle 4: Commitment to Quality

 - Suggestions and complaints management system (observing the ISO 10002:2014 Standard);

 - Documentation system (E.g. methodological documentation, internal procedures, statistical activity´s quality reports ).
-In the context of the latter, SP reports directly to EUROSTAT, meeting the requirements of the European Standard – ESS Handbook for Quality reports (2014).
+In the context of the latter, SP reports directly to EUROSTAT, meeting the requirements of the European Standard – European Statistical System (ESS) handbook for quality and metadata reports (2020).
 These reports are available for each survey and can be accessed on EUROSTAT’s website by statistical domain.

 Other guiding documents for SP’s quality policy: